Planning Your Trip To Borneo

 What is the best (and cheapest) way of calling home?

-IDD calls from hotels are expensive.
-Buying a prepaid IDD call card from one of the many retailers in local shopping malls can produce substantial savings.
-Another option is to buy a pre-paid sim card from a Malaysian mobile telecommunication company.
+IDD calls from hotels are expensive so buy a pre-paid sim card from a Malaysian mobile telecommunication company.
 Then you can use your handphone and be contacted.
 Calling within Malaysia is cheap and calling overseas from a local pre-paid card is relatively cheap.
 Having a local prepaid card is likely to save you money and helps avoid incurring high roaming charges from your home country provider.
 You can buy pre-paid cards from telecom shops and re-load cards can be bought in sundry shops, 7-11 stores, etc. Foreign citizens need to show retailers their passport to obtain a pre-paid phone card in Malaysia.
 Not all Malaysian telecom companies have good coverage in Sarawak & Sabah.
 Stick to major players such as Celcom, Digi and Maxis when buying a pre-paid card.

 Note: If you intend to use a smart phone in Malaysia and your home-country sim card remember to adjust your phone settings so that you do not incur high data roaming charges upon returning home.